A business system should help take care of the future and support operational processes, though only when designed to align with your business.

 Is the process longer or harder than you feel it should be when creating a forecast?
 Equally, do you feel like you can rely on the data at hand?

 Operational management could manage better with improved technology.

 - Is there constant firefighting?

 - How is management time allocated?

-- The cumulative effect of inefficiencies has a significant effect on the bottom line
+- The cumulative effect of inefficiencies is having a significant impact on the bottom line

-An ERP touches on every aspect of your business, and can be a vital piece of software that will help the business as a whole to respond to changes, make more accurate business decisions, improve efficiencies from admin all the way through to marketing and beyond.
-An ERP can seriously help turnaround a business that has lost track of where they were, what they are doing and where they are going.
+An ERP system touches on every aspect of your business, and It can be a vital piece of software across many industries.
+It will help the company as a whole to respond to changes, make more accurate business decisions and improve efficiencies from admin through to marketing and beyond.
+An ERP system can seriously help turnaround a business that has lost track of where they were, what they are doing, and where they are going.